Semi-Markov Processes in Open Quantum Systems. III. Large Deviations of First Passage Time Statistics: Quantum Two-Level System

+If we set $\Omega$ to zero, the seemingly complicated formula simplifies significantly to the SCGF-FPTS for the incoherent classical TLS: $\psi(\nu)=\ln\left[ r_+r_-/(\nu+r_+)(\nu+r_-)\right]$~\cite{Garrahan2017}.
+In fact, Eq.~(\ref{SCGFofTLScountingground}) also reduces to the same result.
+The physical reason is that, in the absence of driving, quantum coherence rapidly dissipates, causing the quantum TLS to degrade into its classical counterpart in the large time limit.
+We emphasize that, although the second counting variable is very simple, the FCS based on the tilted QME is incapable of calculating the SCGF-CS~\cite{Liu2022}.
+This limitation is one of the motivations that drove us to develop the SMP method for the specific open quantum systems.

-The weights of the second counting variable are $w_{21}=w_{22}=1$ and $w_{11}=w_{12}=-1$.
-Now, its value can be positive or negative.
-If we multiply it $\omega_0$, the resulting quantity will be the heat of a quantum jump trajectory~\cite{Breuer2003,Liu2016a}.
-Simple algebraic operators of Eq.~(\ref{matrixeqforcountingstat}) yields where the coefficient $b(\nu)=\left[\xi^3(\nu)+\xi(\nu)(4\mu^2-r_-r_+)\right]/\Omega^2r_-$.
-This is a quadratic equation in $z$.
-Then, the two SCGFs of the FPT statistics are respectively.
-Because the two rates $r_{\pm}$ satisfy the detailed balance condition, we easily prove that the two SCGFs~(\ref{SCGFofentropycurrent}) satisfy the fluctuation theorem
+Finally, we consider a current-like variable.
+We assign the weights as $w_{21}=w_{22}=1$ and $w_{11}=w_{12}=-1$.} Now, the values of the counting variable can be positive or negative.
+If the variable is multiplied by $\omega_0$, the resulting quantity represents heat production in a QJT~\cite{Breuer2003,Liu2016a}.
+Simple algebraic operators of Eq.~(\ref{equationofpolesforTLSgeneralweights}) lead to a quadratic equation in $z$: